 With the buzz on "300" ringing loudly in Hollywood before its release, producer Mark Canton expects others to jump on the bandwagon, “asking how they can make movies like "300" practical and audacious at the same time.”
 Chris Watts has already fielded calls along those lines, a proposition that scares him.
 “People will want to make movies in the style of '300' but for less money and in half the time.
 I don’t think I’d jump on it just because it was going to be made like this,” he says, although he’d gladly work with Snyder again.

-For lots more information on "300" and other related topics, check out the links on the next page.
+For lots more information on "300" and other related topics, check out the links below.